f47iw4/f47iw4/README.md

 Hi there 👋
-Here you can find:
--- Projects I'm currently working on.
--- Finished projects and colaborations.
--- Some exercises and homework I did while learning.
+Here you can find projects I'm currently working on, finished projects, colaborations and group work, and some exercises and homework I did while learning ·

 🌱 you can take a look at my LinkedIn or ask me anything, feel free to contact and thanks for passing by ~ ✨🌱